The development and revision of academic plans is a significant and time-consuming process.

-There are six opportunities per year for program review and approval by the Board of Regents.
-Dates for the 2020-2021 meetings of the Board of Regents and corresponding Provost Office deadlines are listed below.
-The public review period occurs following Provost review and prior to the Board of Regents meeting.
-A detailed timeline of the process is also available here: Program Review and Approval Timeline
+Dates for the 2022-2023 meetings of the Board of Regents and corresponding Provost's Office deadlines are listed below.
+The public review period occurs following Provost review and prior to the Board of Regents (BoR) meeting.

 Frequently Asked Questions